Aragon Ballroom (Ocean Park, Santa Monica, California): History

-A major sequence in the 1950 Warner Bros. film Young Man with a Horn featuring Kirk Douglas, Doris Day and Hoagy Carmichael was set and filmed at the Aragon and remains the best filmic evidence of what the ballroom looked like in its heyday.
+A major sequence in the 1950 film Young Man with a Horn featuring Kirk Douglas, Doris Day and Hoagy Carmichael was set and filmed at the Aragon and remains the best film evidence of what the ballroom looked like in its heyday.
+The fictional "Pacific Ballroom" in the 1969 film They Shoot Horses, Don't They? was modeled after the Aragon, although the film itself was shot on a soundstage in Burbank.